top of page

 This course covers the fundamentals of brain mapping using MRI, including fMRI, VBM, and DTI, to visualize physiological and pathological processes.

-Lectures: Prof. Yaniv Assaf
+Prof. Yaniv Assaf

 Prof. Tom Schonberg